 Court of Protection Deputy

 At Barratts Solicitors we arrange for a Deputy to be appointed for clients when they have received an interim payment or recovered compensation.
 Deputies are entitled to charge for their time and to claim for expenses.
 Because of this, we ensure that the professionals who assess our clients factor in the cost of a Deputy.
 We then ask the Court to include this when it is settling your case.
 Put simply, we make sure our clients receive enough compensation to be able to pay for a Deputy in the future.
 Our Court of Protection and litigation teams work closely together to make sure we get the best possible outcome for you.

 We genuinely treat each client individually and we recognise how important it is to listen to you and the experts.
 We work together as a team to best meet your changing needs during your lifetime.
 You can feel confident that you are in the best hands to protect your future.

 Our Deputy Team is headed up by Jay Tomlinson.
 Jay is an experienced solicitor with a strong track record in supporting clients who find it hard to speak for themselves.
-She is supported by and Rebecca Tomes.
+Jay previously specialised in Special Educational Needs advice.
+She is supported by Rebecca Tomes, who is also a solicitor and previously worked at the Office of Public Guardianship.
 You will benefit from their depth of knowledge and they will focus on achieving the best long-term outcomes for you or your loved one.